Pā to Plate

 Connect growers and producers in Northland (Tai Tokerau) with each other and their marae

 CUSTOMERS: Do you want to support Pā to Plate farmers and producers and get fresh, locally grown or prepared food or fibres for you and your 'whanau?
-Email Paul Voigt at firstname.lastname@example.org to register as a customer when we go live.
+Email us at or fill in the form to register as a customer when we go live.

 PRODUCERS: Are you a local farmer, grower or producer looking to join our growers community?
-Contact Paul Voigt at to let us know what you are interested in contributing to Pā to Plate and to learn about our Policies, Procedures, and Food Safety requirements.
+Contact us if you are interested in Pā to Plate kaupapa, Policies, Procedures, and Food Safety requirements.